mozilla/application-services/docs/design/test-faster.md

 To fix this, we manually insert "cuts" into the dependency graph to help cargo out.
-That is, we pull some of these build targets (e.g. examples, benchmarks, tests if they cause a substantial compile overhead) into their dedicated crates so that:
+That is, we pull some of these build targets (e.g. examples, benchmarks, tests if they cause a substantial compile overhead) into their own dedicated crates so that:

-1. They can be built in parallel with eachother.
+1. They can be built in parallel with each other.
 2. Crates depending on the component itself are not waiting on the test/bench/example build in order for their test build to begin.
 3. A potentially smaller set of our crates need to be rebuilt -- and a smaller